Request a private consultation. Discover how you can Make Your Move™.

 How to think like a criminal to catch one.
 It's getting harder, as fraudsters change tactics and become more sophisticated.

-The above number understates the problem.
-Only 49% of all detected financial crime is reported internally, and for most part, reported externally.
+USD1.45 trillion was lost to financial crime.
+However, only 49% of all detected financial crime is reported internally, and for most part, reported externally.

 55% of publicly listed companies have become a victim of financial crime in their global operations over the last 12 months.